kalepail/fee-vault-v2/README.md

     /// * `rate_type` - The rate type the vault will use
     ///     * 0 = take rate (admin earns a percentage of the vault's earnings)
     ///     * 1 = capped rate (vault earns at most the APR cap, with any additional returns going to the admin)
-    ///     * 2 = fixed rate (vault always earns the fixed rate, with the admin either supplmenting or earning the difference)
+    ///     * 2 = fixed rate (vault always earns the fixed rate, with the admin either supplementing or earning the difference)
     /// * `rate` - The rate value, with 7 decimals (e.g. 1000000 for 10%)
     /// * `signer`- The signer address if the vault is permissioned, None otherwise
     ///